earthcube/hydrography.org/pages/data/hydrography90m.md

 layout: page-fullwidth
 classes: wide
 title: "hydropgraphy90m layers"
-teaser: "This page support the download of the layers .... publication ...."
+teaser: "This page supports the download of raster (*.tif) and vector (*.gpkg) layers developed from Amatulli et al. (2022) Hydrography90m: A new high-resolution global hydrographic dataset.
+This work is part of the Global Freshwater Biodiversity, Biogeography and Conservation project (https://glowabio.org) funded in part by the Federal Ministry of Education and Research (BMBF grant agreement 555 number 033W034A) and the Leibniz Competition to S.D.
+(J45/2018)"
 permalink: "/data/hydrography90m"
 header:
    image_fullwidth: "data/dem_streamOrder1.jpg"
 ---

 <style>
-	table, th, td {border: 1px solid black; background-color: white;}
+	table, th, td {border: 0px solid black; background-color: white;}
 </style>

 [comment]: page base on documentation.md